fischermoseley/manta/README.md

 Copy `manta.py` into the root of your project directory.
 You'll also need a configuration file - check out `examples/` if you need some help putting one of those together.

 ### Building from source
 Clone the repo, and then run `build.py`.
-This will output a `manta.py`, which you're free to use.
+This will output an executable `manta` with no file extension, which you're free to use.

 ## Examples
 Examples can be found under `examples/`.